Chronic Obstructive Pulmonary Disease (COPD)

-Meanwhile, there are other causes of COPD – including chronic severe asthma, air pollution, exposure to fumes, dust and genetic disorders such as Alpha-1-antitrypsin deficiency – but these are rare compared with smoking (Alpha-1-antitrypsin deficiency, for instance, can lead to emphysema, but the condition affects just one in 3,000-4,000 people in the UK).
+Meanwhile, there are other causes of COPD – including chronic severe asthma, air pollution, exposure to fumes, dust and genetic disorders such as alpha-1-antitrypsin deficiency – but these are rare compared with smoking (just one in 100 people with COPD has alpha-1-antitrypsin deficiency, for instance (v)).

 Should you quit?